-- Implement 3–5 ads with one responsive search ad per ad group.
+- Implement 3–5 ads, with one of them being a responsive search ad per ad group.
 The more relevant ads that are present in an ad group, the more options you’ll have for success in an auction.
 You’ll also be more likely to match what somebody’s searching for.

 - Implement at least three extensions for each campaign/ad group.
 At the time of each auction, your ad unit will be assembled with the most appealing extensions.
 More eligible extensions give your ads more opportunity to meet users’ specific needs.

-In this Search ads guide for Google Ads, you’ll learn how to create compelling ads as people search on Google.com.
+In this search ads guide for Google Ads, you’ll learn how to create compelling ads as people search on Google.com.au.

 1. Write compelling, genuine ad copy

 - Craft messaging that focuses on user benefits.

 Why: Users respond to ads that speak to their needs.

 - Tie your creative messages to your keywords.